 What is Conditional Admission to USC?

 Conditional Admission means that you are admitted to USC with certain conditions.
 One of these conditions may have to do with English proficiency.
 If you have the ALI 01 restriction, it means that you need to take the International Student English (ISE) exam before registering for classes.
 You should take the ISE exam as soon as possible since you will not be able to register until you receive your ISE exam results.

-All international students (for those seeking admission for fall 2013) are required to take the ISE exam except:
+All international students are required to take the ISE exam except:

 - Ph.D. and undergraduate applicants who have achieved an Internet Based TOEFL (iBT) score of 100, with no less than 20 on each sub-score; or an IELTS score of 7, with no less than 6 on each band score, taken within the past 2 years, will be exempted from taking USC’s ISE Exam.

 - Applicants to master’s programs who have attained an iBT score of 90, with no less than 20 on each sub-score; or an IELTS score of 6.5, with no less than 6 on each band score, taken within the past 2 years, will be exempted from taking USC’s ISE exam.

 - Students with a bachelor's degree from a regionally accredited university located in the U.S. or in another country in which English is both the language of instruction and the only official language of the country.
 The entire program must be completed in the qualifying country.
 Please note: a graduate degree from a U.S. college or university does not exempt students from taking the ISE exam.